Design and main ideas

 More generator types

-Only in early 2023 did another main audio generator come along – the random segments oscillator R, which combines line segment functions, PRNGs, and modulation options.
+Only in early 2023 did another main audio generator come along – the rumble/random line segments oscillator R, which combines line segment functions, PRNGs, and modulation options.
 (I've written more about how the R oscillator works on my personal site.)
 Before then, I stuck with only the wave oscillator in main versions of the program – but had toyed with a simpler noise generator, and thought of other things.
 (The one wave oscillator has however had several wave types to choose from from the start, the set of them being tweaked over the years.)

 Adding more types of audio generators is mainly about audio generation code, when sticking to the same basic design – apart from data structures becoming a little more complicated for generality to support more types of things.
 The R and W generator types share most parameters and most parsing code.
 The line types, used by R similarly to how W uses wave types, already existed for a different purpose, added in 2011 for use with a parameter sweep feature since improved several times.
 (Extending the set of line types however became interesting with R; used by it, line types can find several new uses, also including as envelope shapes when R is used for modulation in particular ways.)